Measure equivalence classification of transvection-free right-angled Artin groups: Right-angled Artin groups: background and complements

-In the following lemma, we record basic facts about parabolic subgroups of right-angled Artin groups, which were established by Duncan, Kazachkov and Remeslennikov in \cite[Section~2.2]{duncan2007parabolic} -- more precisely, the first of these statements is \cite[Proposition~2.6 and Lemma~2.7]{duncan2007parabolic} and the next two follow; (4) and (5) follow from \cite[Corollary~2.5]{duncan2007parabolic} and (6) follows from \cite[Lemma~2.7]{duncan2007parabolic}.
-Note that (5) generalizes Proposition~\ref{prop:normalizer}.
+In the following lemma, we record basic facts about parabolic subgroups of right-angled Artin groups, which follow from the works of Duncan, Kazachkov and Remeslennikov in \cite[Section~2.2]{duncan2007parabolic}.
+Note that (5) and (6) generalize Proposition~\ref{prop:normalizer}.